 Introduces Microsoft Windows Server operating systems through exploration, demonstrations, discussions, and hands-on lab exercises.
-You will troubleshoot problems with the operating system in a variety of network configurations.
-Using Active Directory Services, you will configure backups, Split Brain DNS, DHCP, and Windows Domains.
-This course helps prepare you for one of the Microsoft Certified Professional examinations.
+A variety of network configurations including virtual environments will be used to configure and administer a variety of server operating systems.
+Using Active Directory Services, you will configure backups, Split Brain DNS, DHCP, and Windows domains.
+PREREQUISITE: IT 101,102 and 112

-IT 130 MICROSOFT WINDOWS 2000 NETWORK INFRASTRUCTURE (F,W) 2.5(2.5-0-0)
+IT 130 MICROSOFT WINDOWS 2000 NETWORK INFRASTRUCTURE (Variable) 2.5(2.5-0-0)

 Using multiple subnets you will configure and manage TCP/IP, Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP) and Active Directory.
 You will configure, manage, secure, and troubleshoot routing protocols in static and dynamic environments incorporating secure access to and from the Internet.
-This course helps prepare you for one of the Microsoft Certified Systems Engineer